 If you are connected to more than one seat of learning – register both/all when you publish.
 Make sure that your published material is connected to you - please use an identification code e.g. an ORCID number or a ResearcherID.

-- Use social media to increase the distribution of the research e.g. ResearchGate, LinkedIn, Twitter.
-Altmetrics, or alternative metrics, is an alternative way of measuring impact when it comes to publications.
-Instead of using traditional bibliometric methods you e.g. measure the views on a webpage or number of tweets.
+- Altmetrics - Use social media to increase the distribution of the research e.g. ResearchGate, LinkedIn, Twitter, etc. Altmetrics, or alternative metrics, is an alternative way of measuring impact when it comes to publications.
+Instead of using traditional bibliometric methods you e.g. measure for instance the views on a webpage or the number of tweets.

-- Even if your research is within an area where it’s most common to publish in conference papers, monographs or various reports, try to transform your work into an article and publish in a journal, preferably indexed by the WoS.
+- Different disciplines, different publication patterns - Even if your research is within an area where it is the most common to publish in conference papers, monographs or various reports, try to transform your work into an article and publish it in a journal, preferably indexed by the WoS.
+Use altmetrics as a tool to spread your research.

 Put a published article in the University Open Archive